One of the questions I’m often asked by readers, is how to pick a blog niche.

 If you’re still stuck searching for blog niche ideas, here’s a list that isn’t likely to go out of style anytime soon:

-- Personal finance: including issues like debt, increasing income, reducing expenses, investing
+- Personal finance: including issues like debt, increasing income, trading stocks, reducing expenses, investing and navigating the stock market

 - Health and wellness: which covers a huge range of areas, like weight loss, mental health, alternative therapies